Mozu/ThirdpartyPayments-Theme/README.md

 #Pay with Amazon Theme Integration for Mozu Core8#

+This repository is a branch of the PayWithAmazon-Theme repository, provided for backwards-compatibility.
 This repository contains the full source files for the Mozu Core8 theme, with the required changes to enable Pay with Amazon on your Mozu storefront.
-If you are manually upgrading themes that extend earlier versions of the Mozu Core theme (Core4, Core5, Core6, or Core7), you can upgrade your entire theme from this repo.
 For your convenience, the full readme for Mozu Core Theme Version 8 is included at the bottom of this file.

+**Note:** This repo is NOT using the latest version of the Mozu Core theme.
+If you want to update your Mozu theme to match the latest Core, go to the master PayWithAmazon-Theme repository.

 ##File Additions and Changes##